Written by CorpsAfrica/Malawi Volunteer Mr. Emas Potolani

-But today, 26th February, 2016 I have found a new home, a new people a new tribe and a new family.
+But today, 26th February 2016 I have found a new home, a new people a new tribe, and a new family.
 CorpsAfrica has led me to this village in Neno in the Southern Region of Malawi; a place I gladly call home from this moment on.
-I am now at Zalewa II in Patason village, popularly known as Chitete Village, very few kilometres from Zalewa turn off.
+I am now at Zalewa II in Patason Village, popularly known as Chitete Village, very few kilometers from the Zalewa turn-off.

-My host family is the Nyakwawa (Chief) and his family, of course I am from a royal family myself but wait a minute, did they consider that when they were placing me here?
+My host family is the Nyakwawa (Chief) and his family, of course, I am from a royal family myself but wait a minute, did they consider that when they were placing me here?
 What a coincidence.
 Am humbled once again, lol.
-Not to blow my own horn but probably it's just in my blood (.
-Well want to know about my host family?
+Not to blow my own horn but probably it’s just in my blood (.
+Well, want to know about my host family?
 These guys are simply wonderful people and very warm.
 Oh!
-Check this out; the Nyakwawa's wife prepared me some warm water telling me while kneeling down "bambo kasambeni" (Sir, go take a bath), lol.
-The chief wasn’t home by that time ofcourse, and once he is back from his errands, you don’t have to tell him that the moment I was out of the bathroom, I was welcomed by a really nice plate of Nsima and eggs prepared by his wife.
+Check this out; the Nyakwawa’s wife prepared me some warm water telling me while kneeling “Bambo kasambeni” (Sir, go take a bath), lol.
+The chief wasn’t home by that time of course, and once he is back from his errands, you don’t have to tell him that the moment I was out of the bathroom, I was welcomed by a nice plate of Nsima and eggs prepared by his wife.

 Not that am here to snatch the Nyakwawa’s wife, but hey she’s dope and kind.
 Wait a minute, did I mention the bathroom is a pigs’ khola in the night?
 So cool!

-More interesting is the fact that I have a mesho (Room mate).
+More interesting is the fact that I have a mesh (Room mate).
 I am never going to be lonely at all.
-I have the company of a black chicken at the far corner of my room.
+I have the company of a black chicken in the far corner of my room.

 Oops!
 I wish I could continue but the chief is here, I gotta go and greet him; Time for some family bonding.

-Much appreciations to Liz, the big fish herself for driving me here and for this platform, to Garret for the Human Centred Design training which is going to help me to adapt with ease, to our Dad, Adam Gaskins; get well soon man, to all the CorpsAfrica family for the support and to my ever-smiling woman Winnie; I love you and will miss you.
+Much appreciation to Liz, the big fish herself for driving me here and for this platform, to Garrett for the Human-Centered Design training which is going to help me to adapt with ease, to our Dad, Adam Gaskins; get well soon man, to all the CorpsAfrica family for the support and to my ever-smiling woman Winnie; I love you and will miss you.